-Cybersecurity and Risk Management has consistently been top of the list, and the major concerns for 2020 in the latest survey are governance, budget and resource requirements, security frameworks, and data protection.
+Cybersecurity and Risk Management has consistently been top of the list and, alongside it, the major concerns for 2022 in the latest survey are improving the digital experience, strengthening broadband connectivity, and implementing cloud services.

 Addressing data privacy concerns

 Cybersecurity threats are only one side of the coin.
 The flipside is the risks this creates to the personal privacy of the millions of people who interact with federal government agencies each and every day.
-The Federal Edition of the authoritative 2019 Thales Data Threat Report, The Changing Face of Data Security in the Federal Government, sums it up neatly in its Executive Summary:
+Perhaps surprisingly, the usual suspects like external hackers are not the biggest risk here, as shown in the Thales Report.

 This has prompted a change in mindset in federal government.
-Whereas network security used to be the main focus, with the understanding that this would also protect the organization’s data, application and data security are now regarded as just as important.
-32% of the focus in the Federal sector is now on data security, which compares favorably with the retail sector at 35% and healthcare at 36%.
+Whereas network and perimeter security used to be the main focus, with the understanding that this would also protect the organization’s data, application and data security are now regarded as just as important.

 Like every sector, the US Government has its own challenges when trying to introduce DevOps.
 Conversely, perhaps, the bureaucratic culture we talked about is the same culture that has already put in place the frameworks necessary to adopt DevOps.
 I’ll talk more about that in the second post in this series next week.